 Review Process & Results

-The review process can take 30-45 days from submission of a completed application.
+The review process can take up to 20 business days from submission of a completed application.
 If recertification is deferred, we will contact you regarding missing documentation.
-You are encouraged to start the recertification process 3-6 months prior to the end of the current active date.
+You may start the recertification process 3-6 months prior to the end your current "active to" date.

 When recertification is granted, you will receive a wallet card and a seal which can be attached to your original certificate.
 If you need a replacement certificate, wallet card or pin, please contact us.